AttoAgents/agent-landscape/README.md

 ## License

-Agent Landscape Dataset (c) by AttoAgents
+Agent Landscape (c) by AttoAgents

-Agent Landscape Dataset is licensed under a
+Agent Landscape is licensed under a
 Creative Commons Attribution-ShareAlike 4.0 International License.

 You should have received a copy of the license along with this